xsanisty/jquery-loading-overlay/readme.md

 jQuery loading overlay is a simple helper function wrapped as jQuery plugin for displaying loading indicator overlaid to the element where this plugin is initiated.

-code sample below will clearly dercribe it
+code sample below will clearly describe it

 ```javascript
 $('#somediv').loader();